alayor/alayor.github.io/_posts/2016-08-27-i-don-t-want-to-write-unit-tests.markdown

 makes your team leader proud of you.

 Maybe this is because most of the time the execution of this unit test is hidden until you or some other developer breaks it.
-One of the uses for a unit test is the ease of refactoring tasks, which by the way, sometimes these are not wanted because they also are a “waste of time”.
+Unit tests make refactoring much easier, which by the way.
-There are more software bugs related to a missing unit test than to a missing refactoring.
+There are more software bugs related to a missing unit test than bugs related to missing refactorings.

 We first need a well unit test suite before doing a bug-free refactor.
-This could mean that unit tests could be even more important that refactoring.
+This means that unit tests are even more important that refactoring.

 Unit and functional tests are the specifications and design of our system.
 We cannot develop a system without requirements, thus, unit